zhiqwang/yolort/README.md

 ### Loading checkpoint from official yolov5

-The module state of `yolort` has some differences comparing to `ultralytics/yolov5`.
-We can load ultralytics's trained model checkpoint with minor changes, and we have converted ultralytics's release [v3.1](https://github.com/ultralytics/yolov5/releases/tag/v3.1) and [v4.0](https://github.com/ultralytics/yolov5/releases/tag/v4.0).
-And now we supply an interface to load the checkpoint weights trained with `ultralytics/yolov5` as follows.
+The following is the interface for loading the checkpoint weights trained with `ultralytics/yolov5`.
 See our [how-to-align-with-ultralytics-yolov5](http://github.com/zhiqwang/yolov5-rt-stack/blob/master/notebooks/how-to-align-with-ultralytics-yolov5.ipynb) notebook for more details.

 ```python
 from yolort.models import yolov5s